 What is Extended Term sentencing?

 Extended Term sentencing is an overly punitive facet of Illinois' criminal code, which permits the courts to add long stretches of additional prison time onto already excessive sentences.
 In some cases Extended Terms can impose a fivefold increase on a person’s prison term.

 Extended Terms drive mass incarceration

 In recent decades, the practice of Extended Term sentencing has been a key driver of mass incarceration in Illinois.
 Even as the state adopts new legislative reforms to reduce the prison population, the upward trend of increasingly long prison sentences has undercut this progress.
-Since 2005, the number of people serving prison terms longer than 10 years in Illinois has increased by 14%.
+Between 2005 and 2015, the number of people serving prison terms longer than 10 years in Illinois increased by 14%.